0ccupi3R/automation-scripts/okta-log-collector/Readme.md

       var.api_key: '<token>'
   ```

-  ## Method-2: Using Logstash to send logs to Elasticsearch or AWS S3 bucket [output mentioend without authentication, please visit vendor page]
+  ## Method-2: Using Logstash to send logs to Elasticsearch or AWS S3 bucket [Please generate Acess Keys for authenticaion]
   - Create a new configuration file `/etc/logstash/conf.d/okta.yml`
   ```yaml
     input {